Develop high-level technical and management knowledge and skills needed to protect cyber infrastructure and information assets.

 Through your course work, you will learn how to:

-According to CyberSeek, a project supported by the National Institute of Standards and Technology under its National Initiative for Cybersecurity Education program, there were 521,617 National Cybersecurity job openings from October 2019 through September 2020 .
+There were 714,548 National Cybersecurity job openings from May 2021 through April 2022, according to CyberSeek, a project supported by the National Institute of Standards and Technology under its National Initiative for Cybersecurity Education program.

 Department Head, Computer and Information Systems